MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-servicing-policy.md

 ## Keep your system under support

-::: moniker range="azs-2005"

 > [!IMPORTANT]
-> With the Azure Stack Hub 2002 update, Microsoft is temporarily extending our Azure Stack Hub support policy statements.
+> Starting with the Azure Stack Hub 2002 update, Microsoft is temporarily extending our [Azure Stack Hub support policy statements](azure-stack-servicing-policy.md).
 We are working with customers around the world who are responding to COVID-19 and who may be making important decisions about their Azure Stack Hub systems, how they are updated and managed, and as a result, ensuring their data center business operations continue to operate normally.
 In support of our customers, Microsoft is offering a temporary support policy change extension to include three previous update versions.
-As a result, the newly released 2002 update and any one of the three previous update versions (e.g. 1910, 1908, and 1907) will be supported.
+As a result, the newly released 2005 update and any one of the three previous update versions (2002, 1910, and 1908) will be supported.

-::: moniker-end

 For your Azure Stack Hub instance to remain in a supported state, the instance must run the most recently released update version or run either of the two preceding update versions.